Alfred Noyes: Later years

 In 1940, Noyes returned to North America, where he lectured and advocated the British war position.
 The following year, he gave the Josiah Wood lectures at Mount Allison University, New Brunswick, Canada.
 Titled The Edge of the Abyss, they were first published in Canada in 1942 and then, in a revised version, in the United States the same year and in Britain two years later.
 In The Edge of the Abyss, Noyes ponders the future of the world, attacking totalitarianism, bureaucracy, the pervasive power of the state, and the collapse of moral standards.
 George Orwell reviewed the book for The Observer and, like The Last Man, it is considered a probable influence on Nineteen Eighty-Four.

-In his review, Orwell wrote that The Edge of the Abyss "raises a real problem" – the "decay in the belief in absolute good and evil", with the result that the "rules of behaviour on which any stable society has to rest are dissolving" and "even the prudential reasons for common decency are being forgotten".
-Indeed, in Orwell's view, Noyes "probably even underemphasises the harm done to ordinary common sense by the cult of 'realism', with its inherent tendency to assume that the dishonest course is always the profitable one".
-On the other hand, Orwell finds Noyes' suggested remedy, a return to Christianity, "doubtful, even from the point of view of practicality".
-He agrees that the "real problem of our time is to restore the sense of absolute right and wrong", which in the past had ultimately rested on "faith", but he thinks that Noyes "is probably wrong in imagining that the Christian faith, as it existed in the past, can be restored even in Europe".
-Orwell offers no suggestion, however, as to what, other than faith, could serve as a basis for morality.
+In his review, Orwell wrote that The Edge of the Abyss "raises a real problem," paraphrasing Noyes' premise as a question of "decay in the belief in absolute good and evil," with the result that the "rules of behaviour on which any stable society has to rest are dissolving" and "even the prudential reasons for common decency are being forgotten."
+Indeed, in Orwell's view, Noyes "probably even underemphasises the harm done to ordinary common sense by the cult of 'realism', with its inherent tendency to assume that the dishonest course is always the profitable one."
+Orwell, however, finds Noyes' suggested remedy, a return to Christianity, "doubtful, even from the point of view of practicality."
+He agrees that the "problem of our time is to restore the sense of absolute right and wrong" but this is at a time when its foundation, a belief in personal immortality, has been "destroyed."
+While Orwell names "faith" as what would be needed in this restoration, he also notes that focusing on Christian faith as Noyes does would exclude wide swaths of Asia and imply a "good life" could only be lived on the "fringes of the Atlantic."
+Orwell concludes Noyes "is probably wrong in imagining that the Christian faith, as it existed in the past, can be restored even in Europe."
+Orwell does not expound further on what his broader concept of "faith" entails.